Skip to main content

 What Shop, Yard, and Warehouse Overhead Includes

 Yard or shop lease or ownership costs.
 Storage fees for materials and equipment.
 Shop foreman or yard manager salary.
 Small tools storage, maintenance, and replacement.
-Shop utilities — electricity, water, compressed air.
-Fueling infrastructure — diesel tank, dispensing pump, installation cost amortized.
+Shop utilities, electricity, water, compressed air.
+Fueling infrastructure, diesel tank, dispensing pump, installation cost amortized.
 Security systems.
 Vehicle storage and wash bay operations.
-Laydown yard equipment — forklifts, pallet jacks, storage racks.
-At a $4M subcontractor, shop and yard overhead commonly runs $60,000–$120,000 per year — all of which is a fixed cost of doing business that belongs in the overhead rate.
+Laydown yard equipment, forklifts, pallet jacks, storage racks.
+At a $4M subcontractor, shop and yard overhead commonly runs $60,000 to $120,000 a year, all of which is a fixed cost of doing business that belongs in the overhead rate.

 THE ALLOCATION PROBLEM

 There are two common errors.
-First: shop costs are in overhead but not fully calculated.
-The lease is there.
-The utilities are there.
-The shop foreman's salary is missing.
-The equipment in the yard is depreciated through the equipment schedule but the storage and maintenance costs are not allocated.
+First, shop costs are in overhead but not fully calculated: the lease is there, the utilities are there, but the shop foreman's salary is missing, or equipment storage and maintenance costs aren't allocated.
 The overhead rate understates the real cost of the shop operation.
-Second: project-specific yard costs — materials stored for a specific project, a temporary laydown area for one job — are sitting in general overhead when they should be in direct job cost.
+Second, project-specific yard costs, materials stored for a specific project, a temporary laydown area for one job, are sitting in general overhead when they should be in direct job cost.
 The overhead rate is overstated and the job cost is understated.

 THE CORRECT ALLOCATION